 Two steps to making homemade cold brew.
 In photo 1, a hand stirs coffee together in a Chemex on a beige counter next to gold spoons and a white bowl of coffee beans.
 In photo 2, hands cover the Chemex with a bowl cover.

-1. Using a spoon, stir the coffee and water together very well to ensure that there are no dry pockets.
+Stir the coffee and water together very well to ensure that there are no dry pockets.
+Cover the top of the brewing container & place it in the fridge.
+Let it brew for 14-20 hours.

 Two steps to preparing a coffee filter.
 In photo 1, a sieve has a coffee filter in it on a beige counter.
 In photo 2, the filter is wet.

-2. Next, rinse the filter with water for about 30 seconds to get rid of any paper taste.
+Once the concentrate is fully brewed, place a coffee filter into a large sieve.
+Next, rinse the filter with water for about 30 seconds to get rid of any paper taste.

 Two steps to filtering cold brew.
 In photo 1, a hand pours a Chemex of cold brew into a sieve over a container on a beige counter.
 In photo 2, the coffee is filtering through the sieve.